zackferrofields/zackferrofields.github.io/index.md

 **LogicMonitor** - a SaaS-based automated monitoring platform that acquired Dexda

-I continued supporting and developing the product built at Dexda, while working on integrations with LogicMonitor’s systems.
-My role includes the migration to a common component library (MUI) and the implementation of LogicMonitor’s APIs and services to ensure seamless functionality across platforms.
+At LogicMonitor, I have continued to support and enhance the Dexda product while integrating it with LogicMonitor’s systems.
+One of my primary responsibilities has been setting coding standards and best practices for the wider LogicMonitor team, including the adoption of a unified component library (MUI).
+I’ve also led the integration of LogicMonitor’s APIs and services to streamline platform functionality.
+Currently, I’m developing a Go microservice to enhance capabilities and optimise performance for search and analytics using Elasticsearch.

-In addition to frontend work, I'm actively involved in backend optimization, where I'm currently developing a Go microservice.
-This microservice is designed to enhance performance, improve search capabilities, and provide better metrics tracking for the system.

 - Maintained and developed the Dexda product, ensuring continuous feature delivery and system optimization
 - Migrated the frontend to MUI for a consistent and scalable design system